abhishekdbihani/synthetic_well-log_polynomial_regression/README.md

 ### By Abhishek Bihani

-### Final Project for PGE 383 – Subsurface Machine Learning taught by Dr. Michael Pyrcz
+### Final Project for PGE 383 – Subsurface Machine Learning taught by Dr. Michael Pyrcz (Fall - 2019)

 ### Hildebrand Department of Petroleum and Geosystems Engineering